SAM vs SMP: Why a Software Asset Management tool is insufficient for SaaS Management

 SAM tools were built to maintain compliance with the complex terms of expensive on-premise software licenses, such as licenses from Oracle, IBM, and SAP.
 Because of this, SAM is focused on license models, deployment profiles, audit readiness, and effective license positions, which aren’t relevant for most SaaS apps.

 SaaS is a fundamentally different beast than on-premise software.
-This includes how SaaS is procured, licensed, used, tracked, governed, and sunsetted to the type of risks it poses.
-As such, trying to manage SaaS the same way as on-premise software can lead to wasted spend, reduced efficiency, and increased security risks.
+This includes how SaaS is procured, licensed, used, tracked, governed, and sunsetted, to the type of risks it poses.
+Trying to manage SaaS the same way as on-premise software can lead to wasted spend, reduced efficiency, and increased security risks.

 Moving away from using SAM for SaaS Management is also critical for optimizing SaaS costs.
 Without the right tools to manage SaaS, IT leaders will find it difficult to effectively cut costs without creating business disruption.
 Keep in mind, business leaders own a large number of SaaS apps and there are cross-departmental governance challenges that need to be addressed.